-A7.37 If we assumed that reciprocal high rates prevailed in all 60 countries as a result of differential regulation, UK MCT providers would move from having a net revenue outflow to these countries of approximately £35m (see Table A7.3 above) to a net revenue inflow of approximately £4m (reflecting that overall the UK is a net receiver of traffic from these countries), that is a gain of around £39m per year.134 These figures assume no inbound call volume reduction as a result of the increase in UK MTRs, but a very large volume reduction would be required to offset this potential gain to UK MCT providers.135 For example, if inbound call volumes reduced by 25% then, other things equal the potential gain to UK MCT providers would be around £28.5m per year.
+$^{^{133}}$ This figure is low relative to the average MTRs set out in Table A7.3 due to [>] having a large volume of calls to the USA where the MTR is low. of approximately £4m (reflecting that overall the UK is a net receiver of traffic from these countries), that is a gain of around £39m per year.134 These figures assume no inbound call volume reduction as a result of the increase in UK MTRs, but a very large volume reduction would be required to offset this potential gain to UK MCT providers.135 For example, if inbound call volumes reduced by 25% then, other things equal the potential gain to UK MCT providers would be around £29m per year.